bryal/scheme-rs/README.md

 scheme-rs
 =========

-Play implementation of Scheme in Rust
+A play implementation of Lisp inspired by Scheme and Rust, in Rust.